-1 (23) "Proceeding" means any type of formal or informal agency process or procedure 2 commenced or conducted by an agency.
-The term includes adjudication, rulemaking, and 3 investigation.
-4 (24) "Recommended decision" means a proposed action issued by a presiding officer 5 who is not the agency head which is subject to review by the agency head.
-6 (25) "Record" means information that is inscribed on a tangible medium or that is stored 7 in an electronic or other medium and is retrievable in perceivable form.
-8 (26) "Rule" means the whole or a part of an agency statement of general applicability 9 and future effect that implements, interprets, or prescribes law or policy or the organization, 10 procedure, or practice requirements of an agency.
-The term does not include: 11 (A) statements concerning only the internal management of an agency and not 12 affecting private rights or procedures available to the public; 13 (B) agency declaratory orders issued under this [act]; 14 (C) a decision or order in a contested case; 15 (D) an intergovernmental or interagency memorandum, directive, or 16 communication that does not affect the rights of, or procedures and practices available to, the 17 public; 18 (E) an opinion of the a Attorney g General; 19 (F) a statement that establishes criteria or guidelines to be used by the staff of an 20 agency in performing audits, investigations, or inspections, settling commercial disputes, 21 negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if 22 disclosure of the criteria or guidelines would enable law violators to avoid detection, facilitate 23 disregard of requirements imposed by law, or give a clearly improper advantage to persons
+1 (2119)(20) "Party" means the agency taking action, the person against which whom the 2 action is directed, and any other person named as a party or permitted to intervene and that does 3 intervene .
+4 (220)(21) "Person" means an individual, corporation, business trust, estate, trust, 5 statutory trust, partnership, limited liability company, association, joint venture, public 6 corporation, government, or governmental subdivision, agency, or instrumentality, or any other 7 legal or commercial entity.
+8 (231)(22) "Presiding officer" means anthe individual person who presides over the 9 evidentiary hearing in a contested case.
+10 (242)(23) "Proceeding" means any type of formal or informal agency process or 11 procedure commenced or conducted by an agency.
+The term includes adjudication, rulemaking, 12 and investigation.
+13 (253)(24) ""Recommended order" means the order issued by a presiding officer other 14 than the agency head when that presiding officer does not have final decisional authority and the 15 order is subject to review by the agency head.
+16 Recommended decision" means a proposed action issued by a presiding officer who is 17 not the agency head which is subject to review by the agency head.
+18 (264)(25) "Record" means information that is inscribed on a tangible medium or that is 19 stored in an electronic or other medium and is retrievable in perceivable form.
+20 (275)(26) "Rule" means the whole or a part of an agency statement of general 21 applicability and future effect that implements, interprets, or prescribes law or policy or the 22 organization, procedure, or practice requirements of an agency which has the force of law The 23 term does not include:

+1 (A) statements concerning only the internal management of an agency and not 2 affecting private rights or procedures available to the public; 3 (B) an intergovernmental or interagency memorandum, directive, or 4 communication that does not affect private rights or procedures available to the public; 5 (C) an opinion of the attorney general; 6 (D) a statement that establishes criteria or guidelines to be used by the staff of an 7 agency in performing audits, investigations, or inspections, settling commercial disputes, 8 negotiating commercial arrangements, or in the defense, prosecution, or settlement of 9 cases, if disclosure of the criteria or guidelines would enable law violators to avoid 10 detection, facilitate disregard of requirements imposed by law, or give an improper 11 advantage to persons that are in an adverse position to the state; 12 (E) forms developed by an agency to implement or interpret agency law or 13 policy; or 14 (F) guidance documents.
+The term does not include: 15 (A) statements concerning only the internal management of an agency and not affecting 16 private rights or procedures available to the public; 17 (B) agency declaratory orders issued under this [act]; 18 (C) a decision or order in a contested case; 19 (D) an intergovernmental or interagency memorandum, directive, or 20 communication that does not affect the rights of, or procedures and practices available to, the 21 public; 22 (E) an opinion of the Attorney General; 23 (F) a statement that establishes criteria or guidelines to be used by the staff of an